daitj/monado-flatpak/README.md

 - org.flatpak.Builder
 - org.freedesktop.Sdk//23.08
 - org.freedesktop.Platform//23.08
-- com.valvesoftware.Steam
+- com.valvesoftware.Steam (only for `com.valvesoftware.Steam.Utility.monado`)

 # Usage

 Included are three flatpaks- `org.monado.Monado`, `org.freedesktop.Platform.VulkanLayer.monado`, and `com.valvesoftware.Steam.Utility.monado`.

+`org.monado.Monado` handles the main Monado service, running straight from the terminal.
+This is *not* optional.

+`org.freedesktop.Platform.VulkanLayer.monado` is layered into most Flatpaks, allowing for Monado to be used quickly, provided that its wrapper script has been run.
+This is *not* optional.

+`com.valvesoftware.Steam.Utility.monado` provides the SteamVR driver for Monado-supported devices, as well as a wrapper script to use Monado with Proton games.
+This is only needed for Steam games!

 ## org.monado.Monado

+### Install

+Build and install this like so:

+`flatpak run org.flatpak.Builder --user --install --force-clean monado-build-dir org.monado.Monado.json`

 ### Usage

-This is the main Monado service.
 Running the Flatpak will automatically run `monado-service`.
 It is recommended to run this via a terminal for now like so:

 `flatpak run org.monado.Monado`